 http://www.pacificstandardtime.org There will be art.
 LA/LA: A Celebration Beyond Borders.
 The political and personal effects of exile, migration, immigration and identity.
 This is the art of Revolution and of Ritual.
 This is Sara Castrejon and Graciela Iturbide and Tatiana Parker.
 This is activitism.
 And displacement.
 And dissonance.
 And challenge.
 And celebration.
 And inspiration.
 This what it means to push boundaries.

-OK – while I get the whole pink ribbon thing, I also think that it (+ all those pink teddy bears) is infantilizing to grown women.
+While I totally get the whole pink ribbon thing, I also think that it (+ all those pink teddy bears) can feel infantilizing to grown women.
 As is the part where people tell you that maintaining a ‘positive outlook’ is vital for your recovery.
-It isn’t – there are even studies out there showing that people who get right pissed off and curse their way through treatment do no worse than people who meditate and look on the bright side – here’s the link to the abstract because you may not – or you may exactly - know how good it can feel to come across this study (http://www.ncbi.nlm.nih.gov/pubmed/17955501).
-Cancer really kind of sucks, and sometimes stompy boot energy is what you need to still feel like you’re you and not just a patient with a meds routine and a fear as vast and roiling as the surface of the sun.
+It isn’t – there are even studies out there showing that people who get pissed off and curse their way through treatment do no worse than people who meditate and look on the bright side.
+I had cancer in my 30s and cancer really kind of sucks – sometimes stompy boot energy is what you need to still feel like you’re you and not just a patient with a meds routine and a fear as vast and roiling as the surface of the sun.
 So, thinking about all that we made these tags.
 And handed them out.
 And up they went.
 And…well, let me know if you need some personal stompy boot energy – I’d be happy to send you some if it might help.

 And this – because it belongs here: http://www.oncotypedx.com/ Oncotype DX.
-11 years ago now.
-A new gene expression array designed to assess whether chemotherapy would provide additional benefit beyond radiation and 5 years of hormone therapy (for pre-menopausal woman that means Tamoxifen).
+2006.
+A new gene expression array designed to assess whether chemotherapy would provide additional benefit beyond radiation and 5 years of hormone therapy (for pre-menopausal women that means Tamoxifen).
 21 tumor – specific genes from a tumor sample.
 A retrospective study at that point – how did assay results compare with outcomes for patients already more than 5 years out for diagnosis and treatment.
 I’d read about it in the NYTimes and asked my doctor about it.
 She’d never done one.
 EMMC had never done one.
 We did one.
 Mine.
 I’d read the study and trusted it.
 And then trusted the results and made my decision.
 Coming off Tamoxifen 5 years later the world went all bright with fear again.
-But now 5 years after that, and I’m still here.
+But now I’m past the 5 year mark after that, and I’m still here.
 And through that bottleneck. and a lucky little punkgirl. ❤

 http://bwphotolabs.com Deirdre Kelly — I totally dig her, and also her skills.
 She develops my film.
 Thanks, Deirdre!
 If you need film developed (or custom printing – any format – or old images restored), she rocks.